AIA, LEED AP BD+C

 “I am motivated to explore and reshape new avenues of habitable space for current and future generations.
 It is my hope to design this beautiful, ecologically sustainable future with others – one that motivates and inspires our community to live to their fullest potential.”

 “Building partnerships.
 Commitment to client service.
-The ability to bring people together, listen carefully, and think in innovative ways…All, are very important to me.
-They inspire me and drive my work.”
+Bringing people together to listen carefully, and be challenged…These abilities are very important to me and drive my work.”

-Jeremy has carefully nurtured his experience of more than 20 years, maintaining a commitment to the development of innovative education and housing facilities.
-Offering a record of successful projects for higher-education institutions, he demonstrates a precise technical understanding of project management, design process, and sustainable site and building concepts.
-Jeremy’s ability to bring stakeholders together as partners to collaborate in innovative ways results in projects that are long-term assets to collegiate environments and the populations who use them.
+Jeremy has carefully nurtured his experience of nearly 25 years, maintaining a commitment to the development of innovative learning and student living environments.
+Offering a record of successful projects for educational institutions, he demonstrates a precise technical understanding of project management, design process, and sustainable site and building concepts.

 Jeremy holds a Bachelor of Architecture from University of Oregon.
-He is a registered architect in Oregon and holds an Oregon Department of Education Assessor Certificate.
+He is a registered architect in Oregon, member of the International CPTED Association (ICA), Executive Director of Safe Cascadia, and holds an Oregon Department of Education Assessor Certificate.

 “I am intrigued by ways the built environment can blend with nature and revitalize through the restorative qualities of natural light, air, and sound.
 I’m drawn to engaging public spaces and the unexpected, an “Architecture of Small Moments” waiting to be discovered.”